kinetic-context

 • Generate a Docker Compose configuration file

-• Create the kctx command-line tool
+• Fetch the kctx command-line tool from GitHub

 What Gets Installed